coredns/coredns.io/content/plugins/debug.md

 weight = 6
 tags = [ "plugin", "debug" ]
 categories = [ "plugin" ]
-date = "2017-12-11T16:50:50.551246"
+date = "2018-01-04T12:51:22.153657"
 +++

+## Description

+Normally CoreDNS will recover from panics, using *debug* inhibits this.
+The main use of *debug* is to help testing.

 Note that the *errors* plugin (if loaded) will also set a `recover` negating this setting.
-The main use of *debug* is to help testing.

 ## Syntax